 JCAS does not accept any advertising to minimize any potential conflicts of interest in editorial decision making.

 Quality over ratings

-JCAS editorial decision making process is based on the science and quality of the manuscript and on how it may affect patient care and policy-making.
-It is not influenced by the potential effect that it may have on the journal’s impact factor.
+JCAS's editorial decision-making process is based on the science and quality of the manuscript and on how it may affect patient care and policy-making.
+The potential effect does not influence that it may have on the journal's impact factor.